Habitable Snowballs: Temperate Land Conditions, Liquid Water, and Implications for CO$_2$ Weathering: General Circulation and Weathering Model

 We assume the same land configuration as modern Earth, along with modern obliquity and eccentricity.
-As in \citet{Paradise2017}, we sample a range of insolations ranging from 1 S$_\oplus$ (here assumed to be 1367 W m$^{-2}$) to approximately 0.75 S$_\oplus$, as well as a range of CO$_2$ partial pressures (hereafter pCO$_2$), using both warm-start initial conditions (temperate conditions similar to modern Earth) and cold-start initial conditions (snowball conditions with a global annual average surface temperature near 220 K, with no above-freezing surface conditions anywhere at any time), increasing our sampling resolution near the snowball transition points.
+As in \citet{Paradise2017}, we sample a range of insolations ranging from 1400 W m$^{-2}$ to 1050 W m$^{-2}$, as well as a range of CO$_2$ partial pressures (hereafter pCO$_2$), holding the partial pressure of the rest of the atmosphere constant, so that the surface pressure varies with pCO$_2$.
+We use both warm-start initial conditions (temperate conditions similar to modern Earth) and cold-start initial conditions (snowball conditions with a global annual average surface temperature near 220 K, with no above-freezing surface conditions anywhere at any time), increasing our sampling resolution near the snowball transition points.
 We measure the global weathering rate at each point.
-The models that equilibriate in snowball conditions just before the deglaciation transition represent the warmest snowballs in our sample, and which we therefore assume to represent the deglaciation threshold.
+The models that equilibriate in snowball conditions just before the transition to globally warm models represent the warmest snowballs in our sample, and which we therefore assume to represent the snowball exit threshold.
+We focus on the warm end of the snowball regime because that represents the upper limit on warm temperatures and continental weathering possible in snowball climates, and CO$_2$ outgassing will tend to push colder snowball climates toward this warmer regime.